pkeilbach/htwg-practical-nlp/CONTRIBUTING.md

 ```

 You can also sync your fork in the web UI or GitHub CLI.
-You can find more details in the official [GitHub docs](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork).
+Find more details in the official [GitHub docs](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork).

-!!! info

-    Syncing your fork only updates your local copy of the repository.
+> 💡 Syncing your fork only updates your local copy of the repository.
 To update your fork on GitHub.com, you must [push your changes](https://docs.github.com/en/get-started/using-git/pushing-commits-to-a-remote-repository).